Welcome to another Bookish Friday, in which we share excerpts from books…and connect with other bloggers who do the same.

 To join in, just grab a book and share the opening lines…along with any thoughts you wish to give us; then turn to page 56 and excerpt anything on the page.

-Today’s feature is one of my newest books: Long Gone, by Joanna Schaffhausen.
+Today’s feature is one of my new books: The Rewind, by Allison Winn Scotch.